-Goodwill is allocated as at the date of a business acquisition to a CGU for purposes of impairment testing (note 1(g)).
+Goodwill is allocated as at the date of a business acquisition to a CGU for purposes of impairment testing (note 1(f)).
 The allocation is made to the CGU or group of CGUs expected to benefit from the synergies of the business acquisition.

-Years ended December 31, 2019 and 2018 (tabular amounts in millions of Canadian dollars, except for per share data and option data)
+Years ended December 31, 2020 and 2019 (tabular amounts in millions of Canadian dollars, except for per share data and option data)

-(s) Goodwill and intangible assets (continued)
+(r) Goodwill and intangible assets (continued)